The Benefits of Participation

 Mentoring undergraduates certainly takes time and energy; however, LASURI research partnerships are structured and supported in ways that help students and faculty reach their broader professional and academic goals.
 These are just a few of the benefits of participating in LASURI:

-- Faculty members choose who they work with.
 LASURI is designed so that faculty can spend as much time as they like vetting applicants.
-You can meet with students who are interested in working on your project, and determine with whom you would like to create a research partnership.
+You can meet with students who are interested in working on your project and determine with whom you would like to create a research partnership, before submitting an application.

 Selecting an Undergraduate Research Assistant

 There are a few simple steps involved with beginning the LASURI process and selecting a student.

 Go to the Undergraduate Research Experience (URE) website and create a research profile describing your work and what you will expect from your URA.
 Students who see your research profile on the website will fill out a form, and an email containing that information will automatically be sent to you.
 If you have already identified a prospective undergraduate research assistant, you do not need to create a URE profile.

 Although mentors from all colleges are welcome, preference may be given to faculty having an affiliation with LAS.
 In addition, mentors who have agreed to work with more than one student will be asked to rank the students in order of preference; although more than one of these students may be funded, LASURI strives to reach as many faculty as possible.
 For the same reason, if applications from students who have previously received LASURI funding are allowed, preference will be given to students who have not previously received LASURI funding.

 Once you have made sure that the prospective student is in LAS (LAS minors do not necessarily mean they are in LAS), set up interviews with the students that you may be interested in mentoring and ask them to bring a copy of the description of the type of questions included in the application — or the LASURI student application if the application period is open (you will need to scroll down to the bottom of the instructions page to access the form) — to guide your discussion.